Keio University

 Horie

-I first went to America at age five due to my father's work.
+I first went to America at age 5 due to my father's work.
 I lived in Chicago from kindergarten until the middle of 4th grade.
-From there I returned to Japan and attended a public school in Tokyo until the middle of my second year of junior high, but my father was transferred again, this time to New York for a year.
-After that, I spent a year in Atlanta, entered Keio Academy of New York for high school, and from there went to Keio University.
+From there I returned to Japan and attended a public school in Tokyo until the middle of 8th grade, but my father was transferred again, this time to New York for a year.
+After that, I spent a year in Atlanta, entered Keio Academy of New York for high school, and then went on to Keio University.
 I went to many places, but my student years ended up being exactly half in Japan and half in America.

-──During such a sensitive period, didn't you feel like you didn't want to go back to America?
+──During those sensitive years, did you ever feel like you didn't want to go back to America?

 Horie

-I felt that a little.
-Having to change schools again just when I had finally gotten used to one was tough for a child's heart.
+A little bit.
+It was tough for a child's heart to have to change schools again just when I had finally gotten used to it.

 But thinking about it now, I think it was good that I was able to spend my student years in various places.
 I have friends all over Japan and America.
-Even after starting work as an interpreter, I meet up with friends from junior high and high school at various places during road trips.
+Even after starting work as an interpreter, I meet up with middle and high school friends at various locations during away games.

 As a Member of the 1st Graduating Class of Keio Academy of New York

-──For high school, you went to Keio Academy of New York, and you were in the 1st graduating class.
+──For high school, you went to Keio Academy of New York, and you were in the very first graduating class.
 Why did you choose Keio?

 Horie

 The timing was good.
-Keio Academy of New York was established just as I was about to enter high school.
-I chose to go to the Academy partly because of the recommendation of my father, who is a Keio graduate.
+Keio Academy of New York was established just as I was entering high school.
+I chose to go there partly because of the recommendation of my father, who is a Keio graduate.

 Since we were the 1st class, for the first year, there were only 120 of us on that large campus.